 How to Show Your Social Skills During a Job Search

 Secondly, you can use these words in your cover letter.
 In the body of your letter, mention one or two of these skills, providing specific examples of a time when you demonstrated them at work.

-Make sure to use nonverbal communication that conveys your interest in the interview, the employer, and the job.
+Make sure to use verbal and nonverbal communication skills to convey your interest in the interview, the employer, and the job.
 Speak clearly, and listen carefully to the questions being asked.
 Displaying these interpersonal skills in person is the best way to convince an employer that you have what it takes to excel in the position they’re offering.